rweekers/reactive-meetup/README.md

 ## Installation and usage

-The repository contains two directories: a `JS` directory and a `java` directory.
-Instructions for installation and usage can be found there.
+The repository contains two directories: a `javascript` directory and a `java` directory.
+Both directories contain a readme with instruction on installation of the work enviroment en usage of the exercises and references to external documentation.

-## Javascript

-For initializing the javascript environment type `npm install`.
-The various exercise files (e.g. `exercises/one/exercise-01.js`) can be run with the following command: `node <path to file>`.